-Gorman-Rupp: A Fast-Growing Future Dividend King That Keeps 'Pumping' Out The Dividends (NYSE:GRC)
+Gorman-Rupp: A Fast-Growing, Future Dividend King That Keeps 'Pumping' Out The Dividends (NYSE:GRC)

 76.4%

-(Source: Gurufocus)
+(Source: GuruFocus)

-Q1 wasn't kind to industrials yet GRC managed to post decent profitability that was in the top 23.6% of 2,462 industrials companies tracked by Gurufocus.
+Q1 wasn't kind to industrials, yet GRC managed to post decent profitability that was in the top 23.6% of 2,462 industrials companies tracked by GuruFocus.

 For a company with $400 million in sales (0.6% market share) and about $800 million in market cap, GRC's profitability is actually very impressive given it lacks the economies of scale that many of its larger peers enjoy.

-(Source: Gurufocus)
+(Source: GuruFocus)

-Greenblatt's return on capital, EBIT/operating capital, was considered by Joel Greenblatt to be the gold standard of quality and moatiness for most companies.
+Return on capital, EBIT/operating capital, was considered by Joel Greenblatt to be the gold standard of quality and moatiness for most companies.

-Gorman's 13-year median ROC of 20.4% indicates that once the recession has passed the company's profitability is likely to improve somewhat, potentially pushing it into wide moat territory.
+Gorman's 13-year median ROC of 20.4% indicates that once the recession has passed, the company's profitability is likely to improve somewhat, potentially pushing it into wide moat territory.

 (Source: 10-K)

-Note: This article was co-produced with Dividend Sensei and edited by Brad Thomas.